 Montalto, the mountain southwest of Monticello, was part of Thomas Jefferson’s original landholding.
-It was re-acquired by the Thomas Jefferson Foundation, Inc. to expand the Center for Jefferson Studies with a world class multi-purpose education center.
-NBW collaborated with Dagliesh Gilpin & Paxton Architects in the development of a feasibility study and masterplan for the property.
+It was re-acquired by the Thomas Jefferson Foundation, Inc. to expand the Center for Jefferson Studies with a world-class, multi-purpose education center.
+NBW collaborated with Dagliesh Gilpin & Paxton Architects in the development of a feasibility study and master plan for the property.
 The firm continued on the project with detailed design in collaboration with Glave & Holmes Architects.
-Wherever feasible, sustainable design principles are being applied through the incorporation of cisterns, porous paving, and rain gardens.
+Wherever feasible, sustainable design principles were implemented through the incorporation of cisterns, porous paving, and rain gardens.
 The project achieved LEED™ Silver certification.
 Planting plans for the gardens are inspired by Jefferson’s own interests in the many uses of plants - from medicinal, culinary, and industrial to simply ornamental.

 Collaborators: Dagliesh Gilpin & Paxton Architects, Glavé & Holmes Architects